How to write a value proposition

 Where should value propositions be used?

 First and foremost: your website.
 Make it front and centre.
-It's designed to be shared with customers directly, so roll it out across any other marketing and advertising channels too.
+It's designed to be shared with customers directly, so roll it out across any other marketing channels too.

 What's the difference between a value proposition and a tagline?